glebosotov/inno-connect-module/README.md

 ### Android (Kotlin / Java)

-1. Add this repository as a submodule to your project.
+1. Add this repository as a submodule to your project and run `flutter pub get inside`
 2. Add this to your `settings.gradle`

     ```groovy